mantidproject/mantid/docs/source/release/v6.7.0/index.rst

 We are proud to announce version 6.7.0 of Mantid.

 **TODO: Add paragraph summarizing big changes**

+- Major changes and improvements have been made to event filtering.
+Detailed in the :doc:`Framework release notes<framework>`.
+- Further refinements have been made to the :ref:`ALFView <ALFView-ref>` interface, new in v6.6.0.
+- The peak overlay feature in the :ref:`Instrument Viewer <InstrumentViewer>` now works in the side-by-side view.

 These are just some of the many improvements in this release, so please take a look at the release notes, which are filled with details of the